-Bullying should be reported to Aine Gaffney, Course Co-ordinator, the designated liaison person or to someone of trust on the staff.
+Bullying should be reported to Aoife Marie Seymour, or to someone of trust on the staff.

 Sexual Harassment

 The college/centre environment is such that all learners and staff are free to perform their studies/duties without sexual harassment from other learners, staff members, or others.
 Sexual harassment includes any single serious incident which the recipient finds offensive or repeated and/or unwanted verbal or physical advances which are offensive or objectionable to the recipient or which cause discomfort or humiliation or which interfere with the recipient's study/job performance.